Museum on Main Street

 Museum on Main Street is a partnership between the Smithsonian Institution Traveling Exhibition Service and state humanities councils, including Illinois Humanities.
 It not only enables Illinoisans to experience Smithsonian-produced exhibitions in their own communities but also gives the local cultural organizations that host these exhibitions opportunities to enhance their roles within their communities and regions, attract new audiences and volunteers, expand their knowledge and resource bases, and develop skills that can be applied toward future exhibitions and programs.

 Periodically, Illinois Humanities facilitates a statewide tour of a traveling exhibition on a significant theme in American culture produced by the Smithsonian Institution.
-Illinois Humanities invites cultural organizations in small communities and rural counties throughout the state to apply to host the exhibition.
-Six organizations are selected to do so.
+Illinois Humanities invites cultural organizations in small communities and rural counties with populations fewer than 25,000 (with priority given to communities with populations fewer than 10,000) throughout the state to apply to host the exhibition.

 Each host organization displays the Smithsonian-produced exhibition for six weeks.
 It also produces a locally focused companion exhibition linking the subject matter of the Smithsonian-produced exhibition to the history and culture of its own community or region.
 Additionally, it presents public programs that engage audiences and participants with the topics and themes of the exhibitions.
 Through individual consultation and group workshops, Illinois Humanities staff members and consultants work closely with each host organization for a year prior to opening as they plan and prepare.